SecUpwN/Spotify-AdKiller/README.md

 ### Installation of the script

-Move the script `adkiller.sh` to your PATH containing the Spotify-Binary (e.g. $HOME/bin on openSUSE and Ubuntu) and make it executable with `chmod +x adkiller.sh`.
-Then use the wrapper script `wrapper.sh` to start the AdKiller automatically when Spotify gets started.
-On openSUSE I simply placed the following line into the Spotify-Launcher on my Desktop: `Exec=/bin/bash /$HOME/bin/wrapper.sh %U`.
+Move the script `adkiller.sh` to your PATH containing the Spotify-Binary (e.g. $HOME/bin on openSUSE and Ubuntu) and make it executable with `chmod +x spotify-adkiller.sh`.
+Then use the wrapper script `spotify-wrapper.sh` to start the AdKiller automatically when Spotify gets started.
+On openSUSE I simply placed the following line into the Spotify-Launcher on my Desktop: `Exec=/bin/bash /$HOME/bin/spotify-wrapper.sh %U`.
 You don't have to worry about terminating it when Spotify exits because that happens automatically.